3liz/lizmap-documentation/source/publish/lizmap_plugin/atlas.rst

 Layer options :

-* the atlas is enabled or not in your project
 * you need to chose the layer you want your atlas on
 * select the primary key field, it must be an integer
 * check if you want to display the layer description in the dock of your atlas